The Resurrection of Jesus is a Myth!

-Jesus wasn’t the only Jew to rise from the dead!
+Jesus was not the only Jew to rise from the dead!
 I wonder whether these walking corpses helped remove the rubble from the earthquake?
 Did they rejoin their relatives around the table?
 It might have been disturbing divvying up dinner to your dead half decayed dad!

 Jesus did have brothers, two of who, James and Jude, have probably written their own letters that ended up in the Bible.
 If one’s brother had risen from the dead, one would be elated and awestruck, but neither even mentions the fact.

-There’s no first-century secular writer who mentioned Jesus, let alone a risen Jesus.
-If a resurrected Jesus had appeared to as many people as claimed, contemporary historians would have shouted it from the rooftops, yet there’s not a word about it.
+There is no first-century secular writer who mentioned Jesus, let alone a risen Jesus.
+If a resurrected Jesus had appeared to as many people as claimed, contemporary historians would have shouted it from the rooftops, yet there is not a word about it.

 There are many reasons why millions of people today are convinced Jesus rose from the dead.
-Some mistakenly think eye-witnesses wrote the gospels, and that they’re factual biographies.
+Some mistakenly think eye-witnesses wrote the Gospels, and that they are factual biographies.
 Some commentators dissect the four accounts of the resurrection to try to reconcile them with each other (unsuccessfully,) as if that proved they were true.

 Yet there are no reliable facts to prove the extraordinary claim that Jesus, or anyone else, rose from the dead.
-If a tale is told often enough, it takes on a life of its own, as can happen if a lot of other people believe too (argumentum ad numerum,) and that’s what’s happened here.
+If a tale is told often enough, it takes on a life of its own, as can happen if a lot of other people believe too (argumentum ad numerum,) and that is what has happened here.